Lauren-Akhidenor/PROJECT-FILE-CIHR/README.md

 ---

-### Objective 3: Food Security and Influencing Factors
+### Objective 3: Food Insecurity and Influencing Factors

 | Predictor           | Coefficient | Odds Ratio (OR) | 95% CI (OR)       | P-value | Interpretation                                           |
 |--------------------|------------|----------------|-----------------|---------|---------------------------------------------------------|